arraybrain/arraybrain/README.md

 ];

 let sortedArray = ArrayBrain.smartSort(arr, [
-  'price=number|asc', // if prices are not same then sort by prices 'props.date=date|desc', // if dates are not same then sort by dates 'props.inProps.id=number|asc' // if ids are not same then sort by ids ]);
+  'price=number|asc', // sort by prices in ascending 'props.date=date|desc', // if prices are not same then sort by props.dates in descending 'props.inProps.id=number|asc' // if dates are not same then sort by props.inProps.ids in ascending ]);
 ```